Some of the most important things you need to grow your career as an artist, new gigs and press coverage, will require an EPK.

 Press and Reviews (Quotes)

-List recent links to press you’ve received and articles you’ve been mentioned in.
+List recent links to the press you’ve received and articles you’ve been mentioned in.
 Article links could be from local media, bloggers, journalists, promoters or notable artists.

 Current and Upcoming Projects